guilherme-pombo/nemo_customiser_k8_utils/README.md

 # nemo_customiser_k8_utils

 Just a bunch of scripts and UIs to make using NeMo Customiser more friendly and less manual.
+Mostly focused on minikube debugging.
 This requires NGC access, so first define:

 ```
 export NGC_API_KEY=